The NHS urgently needs O type blood. Please book an appointment to donate.

 How Evelina London came to be the future location of children's cancer services

-The children's cancer principal treatment centre covering the catchment area of south London and most of south east England is provided by The Royal Marsden NHS Foundation Trust and some children may also receive care at St George’s Hospital in Tooting.
-The Royal Marsden does not have a paediatric intensive care unit onsite, which means that some children are currently safely transferred between The Royal Marsden and St George's Hospital every year.
+The children's cancer centre service is currently provided by The Royal Marsden and St George's Hospital, working in partnership.
+The Royal Marsden doesn't have a children's intensive care unit onsite, so a small number of very sick children are transferred between The Royal Marsden and St George's Hospital every year.
+This is done safely but it adds risks and stress for children, families and the staff involved.

 Options appraisal process